qizheYang/usc_csci420_f25_a1/README.md

 ### Control with Mouse

 `GLUT_ACTIVE_CTRL` and `GLUT_ACTIVE_ALT` does not work on my computer, so I actually deleted these two functions and instead control rotate, translate, and scale with left button, middle button, and right button.

+### Random Height

+Unfortunately, this changing algorithm is a high time complexity, meaning it might run slower than designed (0.01s / frame) if the input is big.
+It runs smoothly for the spiral.jpg in my testing.

+### Coding

+Unfortunately, the code is a bit messed because functions are implemented one by one.
+Certain global variables are added later for newer functions that could sometimes replace original variables in function scope.